Skip to main content

 • Multi-tenant audience segmentation

-• Adaptive learning paths with release conditions
+• Personalized learning paths and adaptive release conditions

 • Built-in compliance and recertification workflows

-• SIS, HRIS and CRM integrations
+• Open APIs and integrations with SIS, HRIS and CRM systems

 Best For